Find a Lender-Approved Local Conveyancer in Dorridge

 Planning law solicitors in Dorridge regulated by the Solicitors Regulation Authority

-The practices listed below are a non-comprehensive list of solicitors in Dorridge practicing in planning law.
-This will likely include advice on development on contaminated land
+The list below is a small selection of solicitors in Dorridge with expertise in planning law.
+This could include advice on development on contaminated land

 • Eric Bowes & Co, 139 Stratford Road, Shirley, Solihull, West Midlands, B90 3AY